On the relation between fractional charge and statistics: Abstract

+We have so far not discussed the internal structure of the quasiparticles.
+To do so, we first present a simple BF theory for anyons that, {in terms of braiding phases and coupling to the external electromagnetic field,} is equivalent to the CS theory \eqref{bflag2}.
+The idea is to model the anyons as charge-flux composites, and we now show that this indeed leads to a theory equivalent to the CS theory.
+The starting point is

+where now $j_v$ is the current of half-vortices {(as the physical vortices in a superconductor)}.
+Next, introduce the two fields $a_\pm = qa\pm nb$ and use the identity $4nq bda = a_+da_+ - a_-da_-$, to rewrite \eqref{bfmod} as

+{ Now we take the flux and charge to be combined in a composite, described by the current $j_c$, meaning that the flux and charge currents are not independent, $j_c = j = j_v$.
+Consequently, the field $a_-$ decouples, and we are left with }

-Concerning the internal structure of the quasiparticles: If we take the composite picture at face value and assume that the flux is separated from the charge, the situation is well understood\cite{PhysRevLett.48.1144,hansson1991spin}; rotating the system an angle $2\pi$ amounts to braiding the flux and the charge \emph{within} the composite.
+{which is the Lagrangian \eqref{bflag2}.} \footnote{Note that these composites are not the same as the ``cyons" discussed in Ref. \cite{cyons}, which are charge-flux composites interacting by a Maxwell term. } If we take {this model of the anyons as charge-flux composites} at face value and assume that the flux is separated from the charge, {there is a well understood physical consequence} \cite{PhysRevLett.48.1144,hansson1991spin}; rotating the system an angle $2\pi$ amounts to braiding the flux and the charge \emph{within} the composite.
 The corresponding phase angle $\pi /m = \pi\nu$, is precisely what is expected for particle with spin $s=\nu/2$, which is the generalized spin-statistics relation\cite{balachandran1990topological}.
 Also, in the context of CS theory, the fractional spin can be calculated as the orbital angular momentum as first shown in Ref.~\cite{hagen1985rotational}.
-It is not clear, however, how these arguments can be formalized to extend the description based on \eqref{bflag}, although a natural starting point would be to formulate that theory on a spatially curved surface.

 Finally, we stress that our main result is that fractional charge necessarily implies fractional statistics as originally claimed in Refs.~\cite{kivelson1985,karlhede1993}.
 This result is independent of assumptions about the internal state of flux-charge composites, which, however, is important when discussing the spin.
-In particular, we showed that starting from the BF lagrangian \eqref{bflag}, which was written just to describe the AB phases related to charges encircling fluxes, we can, by identifying the charge and vortex currents, derive the hydrodynamic theory \eqref{bflag2}, and \eqref{bflag4} which does not involve any fluxes, and correctly incorporates the fractional statistics between point-like anyons.
+In particular, we showed that starting from the BF Lagrangian \eqref{bflag}, which was written just to describe the AB phases related to charges encircling fluxes, we can,derive the hydrodynamic CS theory \eqref{bflag2}.
+We also presented a an equivalent BF description where the anyons are flux-charge composites, which carey a spin consistent with the generalized spin-statistics theorem.